lens-biophotonics/mic/README.md

 ## Installation
-To install the MIC tool for 3D microscopy illumination correction, follow the instructions below.
+To install the *MiC* tool for 3D microscopy illumination correction, follow the instructions below.

-1. Clone the MIC code repository inside a local folder by executing:
+1. Clone the *MiC* code repository inside a local folder by executing:
     ```console
     /path/to/local/dir$ git clone git@github.com:lens-biophotonics/mic.git
     ```